GSA/digitalgov.gov/content/events/2020/04/2020-04-28-heros-journey-for-reskilling-talent-other.md

 ---

-_This talk is hosted by the [DevOp Community](https://digital.gov/communities/devops/) and Digital.gov._
+_This talk is hosted by the [DevOps Community](https://digital.gov/communities/devops/) and Digital.gov._